AmyDelaney94/portfolio_project_one/README.md

 o	Move the education and employment history to individual pages. o	Keep up-to-date with new information. o	Add new page for links coding portfolio
+-   Add thank you page for submitting form.

 Testing: